fps697608/AWS-ECS-Workshop/README.md

   ![dockerVersion.png](images/dockerVersion.png)

-* Use *vi* text editor to create and edit a file called "**_Dockerfile_**".
+* Use *vi* text editor to create and edit a file called **_Dockerfile_**.
 A *Dockerfile* is a manifest that describes the base image to use for the Docker image and what we want installed and running on it.

 	  vi Dockerfile

-* Press "**i**" key to enter insert mode and add the following content:
+* Press `i` key to enter insert mode and add the following content:

       FROM ubuntu:12.04